bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @dev Reset count of tokens approved for given address
      * @param _spender target address (future requester) */
-    function unapprove(address _spender)
+    // BK NOTE - This function is required as `approve(...)` has no way to reduce the allowance function unapprove(address _spender)
     { allowances[msg.sender][_spender] = 0; }
 }